zqcai19/dynamicPDB/applications/4d_diffusion/README.md

 ### 🔥 Training

-Follow [Data Preparation](#Data-Preparation) to get training data ready, and update the data `.csv` path in configuration `YAML` files or change it in the training scripts.
+Follow [Data Preparation](#-data-preparation) to get training data ready, and update the data `.csv` path in the training script.
 Start training with the following command:

 ```bash
 bash applications/4d_diffusion/scripts/run_train.sh